kirpister/SpeedGame_React/README.md

 ## SpeedGame

-Classic game recreated with React as part of BCH Full Stack Developer program.
+Classic game recreated with React as part of [BCH](http://bc.fi) Full Stack Developer program.
 Features include cool funky background music to get you into the mood for collecting some records and conditional messages based on records collected etc. :tada:

 ### Live Page

 Make Spede proud and [GO PLAY](https://regal-bunny-f5d9f3.netlify.app).

 Speedgame is currently available to be played on desktop only, mobile is not supported.
+Future improvements may occur.

 ### Technologies Used